 In the end, those with a prominant voice in cycling have skipped acknowledging their past characterizations of LeMond, and gone straight to the part where they praise him again.
 And much of that praise, I would add, is warranted.
 LeMond was a fantastically talented rider, one who was willing to take on grand tours and one-day classics alike.
 He fought back from amazing set-backs to conquer impressive wins, and has been steadfast about his views regarding the sport after his retirement.
 All these things are true.
 But just as the overly simplistic manner in which the Colombian media portrayed cycling (dividing it into tidy groups simple enough for a five year old like me to understand), I think the binary manner in which cycling fans of today approach the sport seems foolish.

 Yesterday, LeMond was one thing.
 Today he is another.
-I think he'd argue that he was the same guy all along, but public opinion shifts faster than a pubescent teenager's mood.
+I think he'd argue that he was the same guy all along, but public opinion is shifting awfully fast as of late.
 As a result, the pedestal atop which many placed Armstrong now stands empty, and it seems like there's a sudden urge to put someone else there.
 After all, how could it possibly be empty?

 There has been no reassessment of Greg LeMond, merely a reassignment.
 A shuffling around that is convenient for fans, but (I think) disrespectful in many ways.
 And by the way, does he even want to be up in that pedestal?